-When water cosmetique was used in theatrical make-up it was often referred to as mascaro;.
-It was originally only made in black and brown but the colour range was later extended.
+When water cosmetique was used in theatrical make-up it was often referred to as mascaro.
+It originally appeared in black and brown but the colour range was later extended.
 Actors used it to darken their head and facial hair or to achieve a colour match with a wig, beard or false moustache.
 Theatrical mascaros were also made in white to add grey to an actor’s hair.

 Mascaro or Water Cosmetique—For darkening the eyebrows and moustaches without greasing them and making them prominent.
 A most useful article.
 It can be applied by wetting in cold or warm water.

 On occasion, male actors would be required to darken their eyebrows and/or eyelashes as well.
 Small brushes obtained from wigmakers had been used by actors to apply stains to moustaches in the past and the same type of brush was used to apply water cosmetique (mascaro) to the eyebrows and eyelashes.

 With regard to the eyes, their appearance may be greatly improved by the steady use of a thin camel hair pencil, a narrow streak of watercolour being solidly drawn directly under the bottom eyelash; for the top eyelashes the better mode is to darken them with a particular brush, which can be obtained from Clarkson’s, Wellington-street, Strand, or any wigmaker’s.
 It is really a toothbrush on a diminutive scale.
 If for a dark complexion it should be well soaked in Indian ink or sepia.
 This brush should also be used for darkening the eyebrows, as the paint does not clog, and consequently gives them a realistic effect.